Wu Yibing: 2022: Historic major debut, top 125

-2023: First Chinese ATP champion in the Open Era, top 60
+2023: First Chinese ATP champion in the Open Era, top 55

-Wu started his season playing the first Adelaide International, where, in qualifying, he defeated Ugo Humbert but lost to Alexei Popyrin.
-He received a wildcard into the 2023 Australian Open, where he lost to Corentin Moutet in the first round.
+Wu started his season playing the first Adelaide International, where in qualifying, he defeated Ugo Humbert but lost against Alexei Popyrin.
+He received a wildcard into the 2023 Australian Open, where he lost against Corentin Moutet in the first round.
 Following a final showing in the Cleveland Challenger, Wu made his debut in the top 100, at world No. 97 on 6 February 2023, becoming the second Chinese male player to do so after Zhang Zhizhen four months earlier.

 In Dallas, Wu defeated Michael Mmoh in the first round, then claimed the biggest win of his career by defeating third seed Denis Shapovalov in the second round to reach his first ATP Tour-level quarterfinal.
-He then beat Adrian Mannarino to become the first Chinese player since Pan Bing in 1995 to reach an ATP Tour-level semifinal, and only the second ever player from China to do so.
+He beat Adrian Mannarino to become the first Chinese player since Pan Bing in 1995 to reach an ATP Tour-level semifinal as well as the second from China to do so.
 By defeating top seed and world No. 8 Taylor Fritz in the semifinals, he became the first Chinese male ever to defeat a top 10 ranked player and to make an ATP Tour level final in the Open Era.
 He went one step further to win the title defeating John Isner, after saving four championship points in the match, and become the first Chinese man in the Open Era to win an ATP Tour title.
-In doing so, he became the highest-ranked Chinese player in the history of the ATP rankings, and overtook Zhang to become the first Chinese player to enter the top 60 on 13 February 2023.
+By doing so, he became the highest-ranked Chinese player in the history of the ATP rankings, and overtook Zhang to become the first Chinese player to enter the top 60 on 13 February 2023.
 He received a wildcard for the 2023 BNP Paribas Open where he defeated Jaume Munar for his first win at this tournament.
 At the 2023 Miami Open, he recorded also his first win at this Masters against Kyle Edmund.

-After losing in the first round of Barcelona and Madrid, Wu won his first match on clay beating Richard Gasquet in Rome in three sets, before losing to Francisco Cerúndolo in the second round.
-In Geneva, he reached his first quarterfinal on clay, after beating Marc-Andrea Hüsler and Marco Cecchinato.
-He retired in his quarterfinal match against Alexander Zverev.
-At the French Open, he lost to Roberto Bautista Agut in the first round.
-At the 2023 Wimbledon Championships, he was beaten by tenth seed Frances Tiafoe.

-2024–2025: Historic Masters third round, Sixth Challenger title
+2024–25: Historic Masters third round, home semifinal, injury

-Wu made his return from an injury that halted his 2023 season at the challenger in Jinan, where despite being inactive for the majority of the season, he won the title, defeating Rio Noguchi in the final.

-He then received a wildcard for 2024 Shanghai Masters, and defeated Sumit Nagal and 25th seed Nicolás Jarry to become the second-ever Chinese man to reach the third round of Shanghai (after Zhizhen Zhang), where he lost to Carlos Alcaraz.

-Wu Yibing won his sixth Challenger title at the 2025 Texas Spine and Joint Championships in Tyler.
+Wu made his return from an injury that halted his 2023 season at the challenger in Jinan, where – despite being inactive for the majority of the season – he won the title, defeating Rio Noguchi in the final.
+He received a wildcard for 2024 Shanghai Masters, and defeated Sumit Nagal and 25th seed Nicolás Jarry to become the second ever Chinese man to reach the third round of Shanghai (after Zhang Zhizhen), where he lost against Carlos Alcaraz.
+Wu won his sixth Challenger title at the 2025 Texas Spine and Joint Championships in Tyler.
+At Washington, Wu upset Gaël Monfils and Alexei Popyrin to reach the third round as a qualifier before losing to Daniil Medvedev, putting him back inside the world's top 100.
+During the Asian swing, he reached his first tour-level semifinal since winning his first tour-level title in Dallas in his home tournament at Hangzhou by beating Adrian Mannarino, Sebastian Korda and Medvedev.
+He lost to Alexander Bublik in the semifinal.
+Due to more injuries, he ended his season prematurely, and finished ranked 181.